-An organism lacking the pigmentation normal to its kind.
+An albino is an organism lacking the pigmentation normal to its kind.

 Depending on the type of albinism, the skin and hair of albino animals (including humans)